tprelog/homeassistant-gmusic_player/README.md

 Another note in the not perfect column with regards to the configuration.
 At this point, please understand Im just taking first steps on a long road of learning.
 If you want to test out gmusic_player *and actually have it working*, for now please only the edit minimum requirements needed to get this running.
 Changing the icon or friendly name should be ok as well but trying to rename the entities themselves will likely break something.

 ### Select and play music
- In similiar function to the original switch, you could choose your media_player and playlist (or station), when you turn_on the gmusic_player the selected music will play to the selected speakers.
+ In similiar function to the original gmusic switch, you could choose your media player and playlist (or station), when you turn on the gmusic_player the selected music will play to the selected speakers.
 To change the speakers and playlist, you could make new selections and toggle power using the button on the gmusic_player or using media_player services `media_player.turn_off` then `media_player.turn_on`.
 Basically the same way the switch works. `media_player.toggle` can be used to control power as well.

 ![img](img/gm_player_basic_on.png)